Yma Sumac: Personal life

 She married Moisés Vivanco on June 6, 1942.
 After this date, Moisés and Yma toured South America and Mexico as a group of fourteen musicians called Imma Sumack and the Conjunto Folklorico Peruano.
-Some people in Peru did not appreciate her style of singing, most notably the writer Jose Maria Arguedas (La Prensa, 1944).
-In 1946, Sumac and Vivanco moved to New York City where they performed as the Inka Taqui Trio, Sumac singing soprano, Vivanco on guitar, and her cousin, Cholita Rivero, singing contralto and dancing.
+Some people in Peru did not appreciate her style of singing, most notably the writer José María Arguedas (La Prensa, 1944).
+In 1946, Sumac and Vivanco moved to New York City, where they performed as the Inka Taqui Trio, Sumac singing soprano, Vivanco on guitar, and her cousin, Cholita Rivero, singing contralto and dancing.
 The group was unable to attain any success; however, their participation in the South American Music Festival in Carnegie Hall was reviewed positively.
-In 1949, Yma gave birth to their only child Carlos.
+In 1949, Yma gave birth to their only child, Carlos.

 Vocal range

 She had five octaves according to some reports, but other reports (and recordings) document four-and-a-half at the peak of her singing career.
-(A typical trained singer has a range of about three octaves.)
+Shortly after her death, the BBC noted that a typical trained singer has a range of about three octaves.

-In one live recording of "Chuncho", she sang a range of over four and a half octaves, from B2 to G7.
-She sang notes in the low baritone register as well as notes above the range of an ordinary soprano.
-Both low and high extremes can be heard in the song "Chuncho (The Forest Creatures)" (1953).

 In 1954, composer and music critic Virgil Thomson described Sumac's voice as "very low and warm, very high and birdlike," noting that her range "is very close to five octaves, but is in no way inhuman or outlandish in sound."
-In 2012, audio recording restoration expert John H. Haley favorably compared Sumac's tone to opera singers Isabella Colbran, Maria Malibran, and Pauline Viardot.

-Sumac could emit notes from above a coloratura soprano to the low notes of a bass and had one of the widest vocal ranges.
-She was able to emit notes from the tessitura of sopranino, soprano, mezzo-soprano, contralto, tenor, baritone and bass, and was the only person able to do the triple coloratura or the trill of the birds.
-Her singing voice ranged from B2 to G7.

-One source claims that in the song "K'arawi", she reached D8 (at 00:26).
-If true this would extend her vocal range to over five octaves, perhaps even six.

-In the song "Chuncho" she sang from B2 (at 0:40) to C7 (at 2:56).

-In this live performance of "Supay Taki", she performs a duet with the flute that attains E6.